In this section

 function intercept(ctx)

--- Output the string at the notice level to the log of Dr.Web for UNIX Mail Servers
+-- Output a string at the notice level to the log of Dr.Web Mail Security Suite

 dw.notice("Intercept function started.")